-Roughly, rent is often around 1.1% of the home’s value.
-If you have a three-bedroom home worth $75,000, you can probably charge about $825 per month.
+Generally, rent is often around 0.8% to 1.1% of the home’s value.
+For instance, if you have a three-bedroom home worth $75,000, you can charge around $825 per month.

-Estimate Minimum Required Return on Investment (ROI)
+Estimate Minimum Return on Investment (ROI)

-Common Rental Property Expenses
+Common Rental Expenses

-- Cleaning.
-How much will it cost to turn over a rental property between tenants?
+- Cleaning- How much will it cost to turn over a rental property between tenants?
 What about regular landscaping and mowing outside of each unit?
 Tenants expect their landlord to take good care of these things.